-From equation (8), K decreases with an increase in $d{1F}$ , or a decrease in $d{2F}$ .
-Further, K decreases with an increase in

-$e{1F}$ , or a decrease in $e{2F}$ .
-These relationships between K and the characteristics of the two paths imply that when a changeover is made to a higher quality path, there is a like-lihood of TCP-unfriendly cwnd growth and unnecessary retransmissions, and the bigger the improvement in quality that the new path provides, the larger the TCP-unfriendly growth and number of incorrect retransmissions will be.
+From equation (8), K decreases with a decrease in $d{1F}$ , or an increase in $d{2F}$ .
+Further, K decreases with an increase in $e{1F}$ , or a decrease in $e{2F}$ .
+These relationships between K and the characteristics of the two paths imply that when a changeover is made to a higher quality path, there is a likelihood of TCP-unfriendly cwnd growth and unnecessary retransmissions, and the bigger the improvement in quality that the new path provides, the larger the TCP-unfriendly growth and number of incorrect retransmissions will be.